Authoring Tool Accessibility Guidelines (ATAG) 2.0

 If the authoring tool provides mechanisms to set web content properties (e.g., attribute values), then mechanisms are also provided to set web content properties related to accessibility information (WCAG).
 (Level A to meet WCAG 2.0 Level A success criteria; Level AA to meet WCAG 2.0 Level A and AA success criteria; Level AAA to meet all WCAG 2.0 success criteria)

 Guideline B.2.3: Assist authors with managing alternative content for non-text content.

 Rationale: Improperly generated alternative content can create web content accessibility problems (WCAG) and interfere with accessibility checking.

-Note: This guideline only applies when non-text content is specified by authors (e.g. inserting an image).
-When non-text content is automatically added by the authoring tool, see Guideline B.1.1.
+Note: This guideline only applies when non-text content is specified by authors (e.g., inserting an image).
+When non-text content is automatically added by the authoring tool, refer to Guideline B.1.1.

 B.2.3.1 Alternative Content is Editable (WCAG):

 If the authoring tool provides functionality for adding non-text content, then authors are able to modify programmatically associated text alternatives for non-text content.
 (Level A to meet WCAG 2.0 Level A success criteria; Level AA to meet WCAG 2.0 Level A and AA success criteria; Level AAA to meet all WCAG 2.0 success criteria)

 - Note: An exception can be made when the non-text content is known to be decoration, formatting, invisible or a CAPTCHA.